FRED

 Case studies of real-life issues are great tools for bringing out the essence of management dilemmas while enabling students to learn about the consequences of interventions – or the failure to intervene.

-The cases listed below either were written by Fred Lachotzki or involved him directly or indirectly.
+The summaries of cases and teaching notes listed below either were written by Fred Lachotzki or involved him directly or indirectly.
 Several cases, teaching notes and possible 'B' and 'C' cases can be ordered at the European Case Clearing House.
-Contact: 'cases@ecch.com'
+Contact: 'cases@ecch.com' and/or fred@fredlachotzki.com

 Equatorial Guinea is one of the most extraordinary countries in the world, if also one of the most obscure.
 Its tremendous yearly revenue from the oil concessions it grants in its Gulf of Guinea territorial waters is little known, but so too is its abysmal record on human rights.
 The deep-rooted corruption to be found there, on the other hand, with the ruling family of President Teodoro Obiang dominating government and economic enterprises, can probably be assumed but is shocking nonetheless in light of the needs of a native population still largely mired in poverty.
 This case directly addresses the moral questions involved in working with such a regime, through the eyes of an Amsterdam-based PR and advocacy office that is approached by Equatorial Guinean officials and agrees to do so.
 Can such involvement be anything other than a cynical money-earning exercise, or is it really possible to influence the behavior of such a regime for the better by working closely with it?